-However, frequent alcohol use, especially at businesses, might increase your chances of getting arrested for a driving under the influence (DUI) offense.
+However, frequent alcohol use, especially at businesses, might increase your chances of getting arrested for driving under the influence (DUI) offense.
 You may find it hard to gauge your own impairment.
 To some people, investing in a personal breath test device might seem like a smart decision.
-Some bars and restaurants have public breath testing devices that you can pay for to check yourself before leaving.
+Some bars and restaurants have public breath-testing devices that you can pay for to check yourself before leaving.

 Rather than using a device blown into by countless other people, carrying a small breath test in your own pocket might seem like a common-sense way to make sure it is safe for you to drive home after a trip to the bar.
 Unfortunately, personal breath test devices can cause real issues for some drivers.

 Your device may not be reliable enough

 There have absolutely been cases of people who have performed a breath test using their own devices and determined that they were sober enough to drive, only to get pulled over on the way home and fail a breath test administered by a police officer.
 There are two reasons why this exact situation could occur with even the most diligent individual.

 One is that the personal breath test unit produces an inaccurate result.
 Possibly because of a calibration issue or out-of-date software, the unit may not provide a reliable result when you use it before getting in your car.